-Our organization will interact with people to help them cope with this insidious disease in any way we can about Epilepsy and if there is something we do not know (and trust me, we do not know it all) we will do our best to find someone for them to speak with who can give them the information they need.
-Each of us here just want more people to become "Aware About Epilepsy".
+Our organization will interact with people living with Epilepsy to help them cope with this insidious disease in any way possible.
+If there is something we do not know (and trust me, we do not know it all) we will do our best to find someone who can provide the needed information.
+Each of us here just wants more people to become "Aware About Epilepsy"

-The Connecticut Epilepsy Advocate has been featured on the following TV stations: News 8, Fox 61, NBC Connecticut, News 12 Connecticut, Lifetime Network and Public Access Channels.
-Stories have been published in The New Haven Register as well as 26 other daily and weekly papers.
-The Connecticut Post and the other Hearst Newspapers: The Stamford Advocate, Greenwich Times, Darien News, The News-Times, The Hartford Courant, The Republican-American, The Stamford Times and The Hour, The Milford Mirror as well as Milford Living Magazine.
+Did you know that The Connecticut Epilepsy Advocate Foundation has been featured on many TV stations?
+The list includes News 8, Fox 61, NBC Connecticut, News 12 Connecticut, WFSB 3, Lifetime Network, and Public Access Channels.
+Stories have been published in The New Haven Register as well as 26 other daily and weekly papers, including The Connecticut Post and the other Hearst Newspapers: The Stamford Advocate, Greenwich Times, Darien News, The News-Times, The Hartford Courant, The Republican-American, The Stamford Times and The Hour, The Milford Mirror as well as Milford Living Magazine.
 We are also on Facebook, Twitter, Instagram, and YouTube, each of which will let you learn even more about us.

 (Please read our Legal Disclaimer below)

-Making people Aware about Epilepsy in any way I can is a self-fulfilling prophecy for me.
+Making people Aware of Epilepsy in any way I can is a self-fulfilling prophecy for me.

-Connecticut Epilepsy Advocate documents, including, but not limited to, TV, radio, blogtalkradio, Facebook, twitter, LinkedIn, the Epilepsy Stories TV show, YouTube postings, personal, and professional stories, information links or anyone of the website pages along with explanations, opinions, etc are for Connecticut Epilepsy Advocate owners' use only.
+Connecticut Epilepsy Advocate Foundation documents, including, but not limited to, TV, radio, BlogTalkRadio, Facebook, Twitter, LinkedIn, the Epilepsy Stories TV show, YouTube postings, personal, and professional stories, information links or any one of the website pages along with explanations, opinions, etc. are for Connecticut Epilepsy Advocate owners' use only.